UfoPilotTools/UPCmd/README.md

 Before we start:

     Install this program only on virtual machines!
-    You MUST HAVE owner rights for deleting or renaming msinfo32.exe in windows/system32.
+    You MUST HAVE owner rights for deleting or renaming cmd.exe in windows/system32.
 See also Tip 1 below.

 STEPS